-Suspense continues over new BJP government in Uttarakhand
+Suspense Continues Over New BJP Government In Uttarakhand

-New Delhi, March 17 (IANS) Even a week after the declaration of the assembly polls results, suspense over the chief minister of Uttarakhand continues.
+New Delhi: Even a week after the declaration of the assembly polls results, suspense over the chief minister of Uttarakhand continues.
 Meanwhile, the newly elected BJP MLAs in the state have been asked to stay in the state capital from March 20 onwards for the next few days.

 The Assembly polls results were declared on March 10 and the BJP had appointed central observers for the election of the legislative party leader on March 14, but even after a week there is no certainty of when the new chief minister will be elected.
 The BJP has appointed defence minister Rajnath Singh and minister of state of external affairs Meenakshi Lekhi as the central observers.